tejasvaidhyadev/tejasvaidhyadev.github.io/pages/index.md

 </div>

 ## **News**
+- **1 Sep 2022**:  Joining MILA as a Master's student in Fall 2022.
 - **1 April 2020**: Become organizer of [ACL Year-Round Mentorship](https://mentorship.aclweb.org/).
 - **10 Feb 2022**: Accepted at [MILA](https://mila.quebec/en/) for MSc in Computer science.
-- **24 Sep 2021**: Our paper titled "Causal Direction of Data Collection Matters: Implications of Causal and Anticausal Learning for NLP" is selected to present as main conference paper at EMNLP 20222
+- **24 Sep 2021**: Our paper titled ["Causal Direction of Data Collection Matters: Implications of Causal and Anticausal Learning for NLP"](https://arxiv.org/abs/2110.03618) is selected to present as main conference paper at EMNLP 20222
-- **17 Sep 2021**: Our system improving GPT-3 for text simplication won the best design award at AllenNLP 2021 Hackathon.
+- **17 Sep 2021**: Our [system improving GPT-3](https://github.com/Ayushk4/AllenNLP_Hacks) for text simplication won the best design award at AllenNLP 2021 Hackathon.
 - **14 Sep 2021**: Secured 1st position and cash prize of Rs.
 1,00,000 in the Hackathon, Intelligence Augmentation (IA) for AI
 - **26 Aug 2021**: Our paper titled "Mining the Cause of Political Decision-Making from Social Media" is selected in the Findings of EMNLP.
 - **7 July 2021**: Attending [Eastern European Machine Learning Summer School, 2021](https://www.eeml.eu/home)